simgrosche/rv_form_prefill/README.md

 This project aims to simplify the process of filling out forms from the Deutsche Rentenversicherung (German Pension Insurance) by automatically pre-filling personal data.
 The script uses a dictionary to store user input and generates multiple PDF forms for different family member combinations.
+I fills 8 forms with up to ~140 form fields from ~30 inputs.

 ## Features